 Assault & Battery Attorney in Honolulu

-The Difference Between Assault & Battery
+The Difference Between Assault & Battery in Hawaii

 Assault is considered threatening physically to harm another person while battery is physical touching another person without his or her consent.
 The difference lies with the assailant’s state of mind and the level of injury inflicted.
 Criminal states of mind are categorized from most culpable to least culpable.
 For example, first-degree assault requires an intentional or knowing state of mind and a serious injury, whereas third-degree assault can be merely reckless behavior that leads to minor injuries.

 Hawaii has consolidated assault and battery into the following offenses:

 - Assault in the first degree — Intentionally or knowingly causing serious bodily injury to another person

 - Assault in the second degree — Intentionally or knowingly causing substantial bodily injury, recklessly causing serious or substantial bodily injury or intentionally or knowingly causing bodily with the use of a dangerous weapon